hariharan3103/my-portfolio/content/pages/index.md

     title: >-
       I’m a dATA ANALYST, WANNABE DATA SCIENTIST, QUITE A GOOD OBSERVER AND LEARNER and aLSO CAN BE A GREAT GRIEND TO YOU.
+    subtitle: >-
-    subtitle: This is Hariharan Durairaju.
-A final-year
+      This is Hariharan Durairaju.
+A final-year student who is an expert in data analysis.
+I'm good at Python, Data Visua
     styles:
       self:
         height: auto